3 Key Strategies For Paying Less Taxes In Brooklyn

 An ideal balance is that you divide your savings into three types of buckets: taxable, tax-deferred, and tax-free.

-Balancing and understanding the right amount of money to place in each bucket is one of the smartest ways to control your tax bill now and in retirement.
+Balancing and allocating the right amount of money in each bucket is one of the smartest ways to control your tax bill now and in retirement.

 1. Taxable Bucket